sjbmcg/FoundationsofAI/README.md

 # COVID-19 Machine Learning Analysis

 ## Overview
 This project represents my personal exploration into machine learning, focusing on the COVID-19 pandemic.
-By utilizing data science and machine learning techniques, I have endeavored to analyze the spread and impact of the virus, with the ultimate goal of contributing to the global understanding of this unprecedented health crisis.
+By utilizing data science and machine learning techniques, I have endeavored to analyze the spread and impact of the virus, with the ultimate goal of contributing to the global understanding of the unprecedented health crisis.

 ### Objectives
 - Analyzing COVID-19 spread patterns and trends.